uwdub/web-dub/_people/_template.md

 # - More
 ################################################################################
 name:
+- Surname
-- De Couck
+- First
-- Koen
+- Middle

 ################################################################################
 # Each person has a single main role, and may have additional alumni roles.